Getting Started with CYW20819

 Read Temperature.
 This means that when the interval element is triggered (which is every second), it will read the temperature value from the sensor.

 - Add a BLE characteristic element to the canvas, which creates a GATT characteristic to use in your project.
 This element is a coupled element that bridges the project between the Embedded tab and Application tab, meaning it’s included on both tabs.
-Select the BLE characteristic element, and change the Read Data Type, Write Data Type, and Notify Data Type fields to
+Select the BLE characteristic element, and change the Read Data Type and Write Data Type fields to

 Floating Point (32-bit).
 This allows the element to read and write a floating point value, which is the temperature value that will be sent to it.

 - Connect the NCU15WF104F60RC element to the BLE characteristic element, which ties the value of the temperature sensor to the Application tab.
 This creates an event between the two elements of